JNicolin/MS1-KiteAcademy/README.md

 - To promote the Academy professionalism for potential partnerships with winter or summer resorts

 # User stories
-## Kitesurfers
+## As a Kitesurfer, I want to
-- To learn more about the Kitesurfing Academy scope and procedures
+- learn more about the Kitesurfing Academy scope and procedures
-- To find information about how to learn or improve on Kitesuring practices
+- find information about how to learn or improve on Kitesuring practices
-- To find information about kite equipment
+- find information about kite equipment
-- To be informed about events organized by the Academy
+- be informed about events organized by the Academy
-- To find information aboout how to contact the Academy and how to enroll in actvities
+- find information aboout how to contact the Academy and how to enroll in actvities
-## Trainers associated with the Academy
+## As a Trainer associated with the Academy, I want to
--  To know who has enrolled to events
+-  know who has enrolled to events
--  To know what level of experience enrolled students have
+-  know what level of experience enrolled students have
--  To know if there are any particular circumstances or requests placed by the students
+-  know if there are any particular circumstances or requests placed by the students

-## Administrators with the Academy
+## As an Administrators engaged with the Academy, I want to
--  To capture addresses and personal details about those enrolling, to target them with correct information and invoicing
+-  capture addresses and personal details about those enrolling, to target them with correct information and invoicing
--  To capture consent to engage in further communication, promoting loyalty
+-  capture consent to engage in further communication, promoting loyalty

 # Design
 ## Images